-Wednesday 22 June 2016
+Wednesday, 22 June 2016

 The next adventure.

 I'm not sure how the plan started to form, but a few months ago I started looking at flights to Svalbard and realised that they are fairly cheap.
 From this point I started looking at what to do there and found a company that hire out sea kayaks.
 After speaking to a few friends it looks like in the summer of 2017 a group of us will be going on a kayak and hiking trip to Svalbard.
 It will be a fairly low key expedition with no real objectives with the exception of not being eaten by polar bears and to have some fun.
+I will keep this blog updated as things develop.

-Monday 3 August 2015
+Monday, 3 August 2015

 My last week here